Real Estate Due Diligence in Poland

 - Buying a House

-Transactions related to the acquisition of real estate in Poland usually require a large investment funds.
+Transactions related to the acquisition of real estate in Poland usually require investment of significant funds.
 Potential risks associated with such transactions should, therefore, be subject to a particularly careful evaluation.
-The negative effects of omissions of legal defects or adverse facts relating to property acquisitions may endanger not only the viability of the project, but sometimes even the financial stability of the entrepreneur.
+The negative effects of not identifying legal defects or adverse facts relating to property acquisitions may endanger not only the viability of the project, but sometimes even the financial stability of the entrepreneur.